norchcode/classroomio/PROJECT_SUMMARY.md

 - UI is fully customizable based on environment variables instead of hardcoded values
 - All language translations updated for consistency

+## Additional Changes - Indonesian Language Support
+- Updated translation script to include Indonesian (id) language
+- Created initial Indonesian translation file (id.json) based on English file
+- Indonesian language will now be processed by the automatic translation system using RAPID_API_KEY

-The changes enable the ClassroomIO application to properly work with custom domains in a self-hosted environment while maintaining all functionality.
+The changes enable the ClassroomIO application to properly work with custom domains in a self-hosted environment while maintaining all functionality and adding Indonesian language support.